-Upon notification of an approved budget, schools are notified via phone call, email, or in-person visit by the Title I director, and instructed to begin submitting requisitions for expenditures.
+Upon notification of an approved budget, schools are notified via phone call, email, or in-person visit by the Federal Programs Director, and instructed to begin submitting requisitions for expenditures.
 All expenditures must be approved prior to purchase and must meet requirements of allocable, reasonable, and necessary.